 Five Tips to Reduce Cold Winter Drafts

-by Guest on Nov 16, 2011
+by Guest Post on Nov 16, 2011

 When the cold days of winter arrive, you want to make sure you are heating your home as efficiently as possible.
 However, when you feel cold winter drafts wafting into your living room, you know energy is being wasted.
 Never mind the fact that you want to be warm.
 Here are five tips to reduce those cold winter drafts.

 Make Sure All Doorways Are Properly Sealed.
 When doorways are not properly sealed, outside air is flowing into your home.
 This prevents your thermostat from reaching the desired temperature and holding it.
 In short, you are looking at an incredibly large utility bill.
 You can add insulating tape around the doorways, and seals are available that you can put at the bottom of your doors to be sure air is not getting into the house.

 Make Sure All Windows Are Properly Sealed.
 Because homes have so many windows, often some of them have drafts.
 Re-caulking the areas around your windows can have a drastic effect on reducing cold winter drafts throughout your home.
 Even a beginner can do this easy project.

 Insulate Your Attic Sufficiently.
 Without proper insulation, your attic can let lots of cold air into your home.
 Adding new insulation often really helps with drafts and energy costs as well.
 Sometimes you will want to hire a professional to do the job since there are specific ratios of insulation per square footage.
 However, the money it saves you over time is definitely worth the cost.